-SPECIAL REPORT: At Italy's Fiat, young scion steers tough course
+Special Report: At Italy's Fiat, young scion steers tough course

 Ten years ago, when Elkann's grandfather died, the bulk of the company's investments were in Italy and France.
 By last year, one third of revenue came from North America, 38 percent from Europe, and 29 percent from the rest of the world.

-The firm owns 69.3 percent of New York-based real estate company Cushman & Wakefield, a controlling stake in Turin's Juventus (JUVE.MI) soccer team, 17.4 percent in Milan-based Banca Leonardo, 18.7 percent of French paper-maker Sequana (SEQ.PA), and 4.7 percent of British news magazine The Economist.
+The firm owns 69.3 percent of New York-based real estate company Cushman & Wakefield, a controlling stake in Turin's Juventus soccer team, 17.4 percent in Milan-based Banca Leonardo, 18.7 percent of French paper-maker Sequana, and 4.7 percent of British news magazine The Economist.
 Cars account for just 20% of revenue.

 But many still see Exor as simply the owner of an Italian automaker.
 "There is still a noticeable mismatch in perception of where our shares happen to be listed and where our businesses actually generate their revenues and profits," Elkann pointed out in Exor's letter to shareholders earlier this year.